 In December 2011, Citywide Property Holdings, LLC executed a purchase option agreement for a development site on Central Avenue.
 Under the terms of the agreement, Citywide paid \$500,000 at the time of the execution that will be applied to the purchase price of the property.
 Citywide can exercise the option at any time within five years from the date of the option.
-In 2015, the term of the option agreement was extended for an additional two year period making the option expiration date December 28, 2018.
-This amount is included in other assets in the consolidated statements of net position at December 31, 2016 and 2015.
+In 2015 and 2017, the term of the option agreement was extended for additional two year periods making the option expiration date December 28, 2020.
+This amount is included in other assets in the consolidated statements of net position at December 31, 2017 and 2016.